brandur/sorg/content/articles/webhooks.md

 ## What makes webhooks great (#features)

 We've talked mostly about the shortfalls of webhooks, but they've got some nice properties too.
-Here are a few of their best aspects.
+Here are a few of the best.

 ### Automatic load balancing (#balancing)